 If we had ballots with complete voter identification, then we can improve integrity because we can trace back the votes to the voters.
-This would be good when verifying the results or recounting.
+This would be good when verifying the results.
 But such an identification would violate ballot secrecy (you can prove to somebody else how you voted).
-In contrast, if we remove all identification for ensuring ballot secrecy, then we have to ensure that no "vote-stuffing" occurs.
-Similarly, if we improve authentication by requiring a to be present at the polling station with an ID card, then we exclude absentee voting.
+In contrast if we remove all identification for ensuring ballot secrecy, then we have to ensure that no "vote-stuffing" occurs.

-To tackle the problem of e-voting, we should first have a look into the history of voting and how paper-based ballots evolved.
-Because also good-oldfashioned paper ballot voting is not entirely trivial and immune from being hacked.
+To tackle the problem of e-voting, we must first have a look into the history of voting and how paper-based ballots evolved.
 We know for sure that elections were held in Athens as early as 600 BC, but might even date to the time of Mesopotamia and also in India some kind of "republics" might have existed before the Alexander the Great invaded it.
 Have a look at Wikipedia about the history of democracy for more information.
-These elections were mainly based on voting by show of hands.
-While this method of voting satisfies many of the requirements stipulated above, the main problem with hand voting is that it does not guaranty ballot secrecy.
-As far as I know the old greeks and romans did not perceive this as a problem, but the result was that their elections favoured rich, famous people who had enough resources to swing votes.
-Even using small coloured stones did not really mitigate the problem with ballot secrecy.
-The problem of authorisation was solved by friends or neighbours vouching for you to prove you are elegible to vote (there were no ID cards in ancient Greece and Rome).